-17.0 Development Application Requirements
+20.0 Development Application Requirements

-Both Town Planning and Building approval is required before structural changes can be made to the street façade(s) of buildings in the Rokeby Road & Hay Street Conservation Area.
+Both Planning and Building approval is required before structural changes can be made to the street façade(s) of buildings in the Rokeby Road & Hay Street Heritage Area and the side elevations of buildings abutting contributory laneways.
 Planning approval is also required for some non-structural changes, such as rendering, the removal of architectural details, alterations to the original layout or shopfront, repainting in a new colour scheme or the painting of previously unpainted surfaces.

-The information required by the City of Subiaco to accompany a Development Application is set out in Clause 25 of the Scheme.
+The information required by the City of Subiaco to accompany a Development Application is set out in Clause 63 of the Deemed Provisions.